nicholasmordecai/faux.js/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
+2. Create your feature branch: `git checkout -b feat/my-new-feature`
 3. Add your changes: `git add .`
 4. Commit your changes: `git commit -am 'Add some feature'`
 5. Push to the branch: `git push origin my-new-feature`